DestinE-Climate-DT/AQUA/diagnostics/teleconnections/README.md

 # Teleconnections diagnostic

 The folder contains jupyter-notebooks and python scripts in order to evaluate teleconnections in the DE_340 AQUA model evaluation framework.
-The script are based on the `xarray+dask` framework, a specific list of the packages used can be found inside the notebooks or in the `env-teleconnections.yml` file, that can be used as well to create the `conda` environment needed to run the diagnostic (WIP).
+The script are based on the `xarray+dask` framework, a specific list of the packages used can be found inside the notebooks or in the `env-teleconnections.yml` file, that can be used as well to create the `conda` environment needed to run the diagnostic.

 ## Library files (WIP)